metalbear-co/mirrord.dev/content/docs/teams/copy-target/index.md

 toc: true
 ---

-The `copy_target` feature is an advanced mirrord feature, and it also requires [mirrord for Teams](/docs/teams/introduction/).

 When you set the [`copy_target`](/docs/overview/configuration/#feature-copy_target) configuration field, instead of using the [target](/docs/reference/targets/) of the run directly, mirrord will create a new pod using the pod spec of the original target, and use that new pod as a target.